 Rarely do visitors get a chance to see so many garments from the nineteenth century —that have survived in spite of being created to last a single evening— in an exhibition space.
 And rarely do we see captured in photography such a lighthearted side of life from a time where public presentation of the self was a most serious matter.
 The exhibition fully explores the tremendous scale of the efforts to commemorate these balls, which in itself will surprise visitors, making clever use of digital technology all while taking a critical look at the way these grand events helped reinforce imperialist myths.

 Costume Balls: Dressing Up History, 1870-1927, will open on November 14, 2024, 100 years to the day of a large costume ball held on November 14, 1924, at the Mount Royal Hotel in Montreal.
-Presented by La Presse and in collaboration with College LaSalle Montréal, a member of LCI Education, the exhibition will run until 17 August 2025.
+Presented by La Presse and in collaboration with College LaSalle Montréal, a member of LCI Education, the exhibition is running until August 17, 2025.

 Extraordinary objects from the Museum’s collections